dcunited001/dcunited001.github.io/_posts/2016-06-17-divergents-and-directional-antennae-2-measurement-and-inference.md

 significant problem, but it seems like that could be damaged by strong, localized deviations in pH.

-> By the way, cigarette manufacturers include ammonia by the way
+> By the way, cigarette manufacturers include ammonia because it
-> because it changes nicotine into its "crack" form.
-The freebase
+> changes nicotine into its "crack" form.
+The freebase form of
-> form of nicotine bypasses the blood brain barrier faster and is felt
+> nicotine bypasses the blood brain barrier faster and is felt almost
-> almost immediately.
+> immediately.

 The receptor profile determines where a drug will stick around.
 The receptor profile is a list of receptors, along with information on